NatalieP-J/Mie/README.md

 - all output written to working directory, miefiles or to a subdirectory of /home/njones/Dropbox/Mie/NatalieResults
 - as prefix means this file creates all sky maps
-- _frankie suffix means this file utilizes frankie sky as light source, not a beam source from the galactic center.

 - addphase.pro contains the function addphase, which takes two arrays and two values by which to weight them